tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/购买指南/免费额度_intl_en.md

-## Issuance method
+## Access and Query

-Once you sign up for [Tencent Cloud](https://intl.cloud.tencent.com/document/product/378/17985), and activate COS service using the [COS Console](https://console.cloud.tencent.com/cos5), the free tier will be automatically activated as a free storage pack on your account.
+You receive the benefits of COS free tier in the format of storage pack automatically after you sign up for a [Tencent Cloud account](https://intl.cloud.tencent.com/document/product/378/17985) and activate COS service in the [console](https://console.cloud.tencent.com/cos5).

 ## Validity Period